Univision anchor Jorge Ramos released after brief detainment in Venezuela

-Univision anchor Jorge Ramos and his crew walk free after being detained in Venezuela during an interview with Venezuelan president Nicolas Maduro, according to a tweet sent by the network’s president Daniel Coronell.
+Univision anchor Jorge Ramos and his crew walk free after being briefly detained in Venezuela during an interview with socialist leader Nicolas Maduro, according to a tweet sent by the network’s president Daniel Coronell.

 Ramos and his team were detained at the Miraflores Palace in Caracas after their technical equipment was confiscated, Coronell said in the tweet.